Aryaman-Mann/portfolio/whatdidyoudo_contribution.md

 ## Introduction

 **WhatDidYouDo** is a simple web application that lets you track GitHub activity over different timeframes (last 24 hours, week, month, or a custom range).
-Inspired by Elon Musk's "What did you get done this week?" question, this tool provides a quick way to review contributions across repositories.
+This tool provides a quick way to review contributions across repositories.

 Visit [WhatDidYouDo](https://www.whatdidyoudo.dev/) to try it out.